gertingold/tools4scicomp/install-windows.md

 ## Install sphinx

 If you do not have sphinx installed please install sphinx.
-To check whether open the command line (Windows + R, type `cmd`).
+To check whether sphinx is installed open the command line (Windows + R, type `cmd`).
 Now start the python console by typing in `python`.

 If the code `import sphinx` does not raise an `ModuleNotFoundError` sphinx is installed.
 You can go on